TechHog8984/fakeroblox/README.md

 ./mate
 ```

-that's it! to build again, simple run `./mate` just like before and it will detect any changes made and recompile only what's needed
+that's it! to build again, simply run `./mate` just like before and it will detect any changes made and recompile only what's needed

 # GOALS
 * Instance system